News — Page 319

 U.S. Representative Mike Rogers (R-Saks) and Senator Richard Shelby (R-AL) urged their colleagues on Tuesday to pass more funding to fight the spread of COVID-19, commonly known as the coronavirus.
 “It could be an existential threat to a lot of people in this country,” Shelby told POLITICO with respect to the spread of the Coronavirus. […]

-MONTGOMERY — The Alabama Senate Governmental Affairs Committee on Tuesday approved a substitute version of a bill by State Sen. Gerald Allen (R-Tuscaloosa) that would enhance the penalty provision of the Alabama Memorial Preservation Act.
-The committee vote was 11-1, with State Sen. Linda Coleman-Madison (D-Birmingham) being the lone “nay vote” (and the sole Democrat […]
+The Alabama Senate Governmental Affairs Committee approved a substitute bill that would enhance the penalty provision of the Memorial Preservation Act.

 Birmingham Promise, the scholarship fund pioneered by Birmingham Mayor Randall Woodfin, received three contributions of $1 million on Tuesday.
 The Alabama Power Foundation, Altec/Styslinger Foundation, and Regions Bank made the three contributions.
 “Every student deserves the opportunity to succeed,” Woodfin said, before adding that he was grateful to “our business community and academic partners for […]